jamulussoftware/jamuluswebsite/_translator-files/README.md

 ## Adding a new language

-- Navigate to `_translator-files/po/` and create a new folder naming it with the language code.
-- Inside this folder, create an empty text file and name it `temp.po~`.
-- Make a pull request against the 'next-release' branch and make the title of the pull request "Add new language [LANGUAGE]".
-When your PR is merged, a script will run that will create the .po files for the new language.
-Update your branch to pull in the new files for translation.
+Open an issue ([here](https://github.com/jamulussoftware/jamuluswebsite/issues)) with the language code of the new language you want to add in square brackets (e.g. "Add Basque [eu]").
+It is important that you use the following format for the language code:

+- Lower case if it is a two-character code; e.g. [en].
+- Lower case + underscore + upper case for regional variations; e.g. [en_US].

+You will be notified on the issue thread you opened when the language files have been created.
+You can then fork the repository and work on the translations.
 Please also take into account the following:

 ### Points to note